ryanlevee/javascript-html-css/README.md

 Launch index.html in browser

 # To play "Math Facts"
-Navigate to the Math Facts page using the GAMES dropdown menu in the navbar
+Navigate to the Math Facts page using the GAMES dropdown menu in the navbar.

+Have Fun!